jkwiatk1/jk_website/index.md

 My name is Jan, I work as a Machine Learning Engineer.

 Science has always fascinated me, and currently I'm diving deep into the world of 💻**Deep Learning**.
-I've also got a degree in power electronics.
+I am currently creating an experiments related to models based on transformer architecture in time series prediction tasks.
+I also have knowledge in power electronics.

 I love taking on new challenges📈 and spending my free time actively🚴.

 **Quick information**
 * Best book ⇒ Daniel Kahneman's "Thinking, Fast and Slow."